Free Tool

 Mid-year reminders and use-it-or-lose-it nudges

 DCFSA funds don't roll over.
-Send quarterly check-ins showing employees their balance and eligible expenses they might be missing.
-A simple "You have $2,100 remaining — here's how to use it before December 31" drives utilization and builds confidence to re-enroll at higher amounts.
+Send quarterly check-ins showing employees their balance and what they can still spend on.
+A simple "You have $2,100 left, here's how to use it before December 31" gets people to actually spend it and re-enroll at higher amounts next year.

 5